Buying real estate in Croatia?

 Sources: Travel and Tour World, Airbtics, Croatia Week

-14) Zagreb rents will surge with more international students and professionals moving in
+14) Zagreb rents will increase as more international students and professionals are drawn to the city

 Zagreb is becoming a hotspot for international students and professionals.